seberg/numpy/doc/release/upcoming_changes/XXXXX-ufunc.compatibility.rst

     which is well defined, assuming metadata is not used).
   * Customizing ``masked_inner_loop_selector`` will not be supported anymore!
     (Optimized masked loops may follow later.)
+  * In some cases user type loops may be picked up when they were not before;
+    this happens when a loop matches exactly, even if the user dtype is not one of the parameters.
+This should have no negative effects.